The JWST Emission Line Survey (JELS): Extending rest-optical narrow-band emission line selection into the Epoch of Reionization: Spectroscopically confirmed JELS emitters

 To further illustrate the diversity of galaxy properties present within the populations selected by JELS and the efficacy of the narrow-band selection, here we present spectroscopic confirmations of four high-$z$ line emitters selected by JELS that were included as filler targets in the Director's Discretionary program DD 6585 (PI: Coulter).

 The JELS sample configured in the NIRSpec PRISM observations was selected from a F466N detected catalogue with $\text{SNR}_{\text{F466N}} > 5$ in 0.3 arcsec apertures.
-All sources satisfy emission-line excess criteria with colours $F444W-F466N$ > 0.3 and $F470N-F466N$ > 0.15 (corresponding to a rest-frame equivalent width of $\text{EW}_{0} \gtrsim 20 \text{\AA}$).
-Photometric redshifts (photo-$z$s) derived from PSF homogenised photometry from all available \emph{HST}/ACS, \emph{HST}/WFC3 and \emph{JWST}/NIRCam filters identified all sources as secure high-$z$ ($z > 5.5$) candidates\footnote{The photo-$z$s were estimated using EAzY \citep{brammer2008} with three different template sets: the default \texttt{fsps} set supplemented with the high-$z$ templates of \citet{larson2023b}, the \texttt{sfhz} set supplemented with the obscured AGN template of \citet{Killi2023} and the \texttt{eazy\_v1.3} set.
+All sources satisfy emission-line excess criteria with colours $F444W-F466N$ > 0.3 and $F470N-F466N$ > 0.15 (corresponding to a rest-frame equivalent width of $\text{EW}_{0} \gtrsim 20 \text{\AA}$) and with emission-line excess significance, $\Sigma > 3$ \citep[see Eq.~2 of][]{Pirie2024}.
+Photo-$z$s derived from PSF homogenised photometry from all available \emph{HST}/ACS, \emph{HST}/WFC3 and \emph{JWST}/NIRCam filters identified all sources as secure high-$z$ ($z > 5.5$) candidates\footnote{The photo-$z$s were estimated using EAzY \citep{brammer2008} with three different template sets: the default \texttt{fsps} set supplemented with the high-$z$ templates of \citet{larson2023b}, the \texttt{sfhz} set supplemented with the obscured AGN template of \citet{Killi2023} and the \texttt{eazy\_v1.3} set.
 The consensus photo-$z$s combining all three estimates are derived following the procedure outlined in \citet{Duncan2019}.
-See Pirie et al. (\emph{in prep}) for full details.}.
+See \citet{Pirie2024} for full details.}.
+The resulting photo-$z$ posteriors are shown in Fig.~\ref{fig:pofz_nb_bb} (solid lines), along with the corresponding photo-$z$ posteriors for the same sources when only the PRIMER NIRCam photometry is used (dashed lines).
 Of the four JELS emission-line candidates observed with NIRSpec, two are robustly identified as \halpha emitters with well constrained photo-$z$s at $z\sim6.1$, with the other two robustly identified as $z\sim8.3$ \oiii emitters.

 In Fig.~\ref{fig:examples}, we show a subset of the available HST and JWST/NIRCam cutouts for each object as well as the standard MAST pipeline reduced 2D and 1D PRISM spectra.
-Motivated by the expectation of high-EW emission-lines, we derive spectroscopic redshifts from the 1D PRISM spectra through a simple $\chi^{2}$-minimisation, fitting an emission-line template (convolved to the PRISM spectral resolution at 4.6\micron) to the continuum-subtracted spectrum over the wavelength range of $3 < \lambda < 5\micron$\footnote{Our derived spectroscopic redshifts are all in agreement with the independently derived estimates from the DAWN JWST Archive:\url{https://s3.amazonaws.com/msaexp-nirspec/extractions/nirspec_graded_v3.html}.}.
+Motivated by the expectation of high-EW emission-lines, we derive spectroscopic redshifts from the 1D PRISM spectra through a simple $\chi^{2}$-minimisation, fitting an emission-line template (convolved to the PRISM spectral resolution at 4.6\micron) to the continuum-subtracted spectrum over the wavelength range of $3 < \lambda < 5\micron$\footnote{Our derived spectroscopic redshifts are all in agreement with the independently derived estimates from the DAWN JWST Archive: \href{https://s3.amazonaws.com/msaexp-nirspec/extractions/nirspec_graded_v3.html}{https://s3.amazonaws.com/msaexp-nirspec/extractions/nirspec\_graded\_v3.html}.}.